When selecting a pair of cans, it’s important to remember what you intend to use them for.

-Pioneer HDJ-2000MK2 – Of all the DJ headphones that we have compared in our Sennheiser HD 25 review, the Pioneers are by far the closest that can truly compare in terms of setting.
+Out of all the DJ headphones we compared in this Sennheiser HD 25 review, the Pioneers are by far the closest that can truly compare in terms of setting.

 That said, the Pioneer HDJ-2000MK2 DJ headphones are still intended to be more like monitor headphones than they are as stage or booth headphones.